IGEL-Community/IGEL-Docs-v02/docs/Docs/HOWTO-COSMOS.md

   ![image-howto-cosmos-02](Images/HOWTO-COSMOS-02.png)

+  **NOTE:** `Web Certificates`

+  - The web certificate is used for the web server port (Default port: 8443)
+  - This port is used for transferring files to the device, all WebDav actions, interserver communication, the IMI, and the `UMS Web App`.

 **Q:** How do I use `rmagent-register` to register OS 12 device to my UMS?

 **A:** Follow steps to test `rmagent-register`